Lebanese rally outside ministries to keep up the pressure

 -

-Anti-government protesters chant slogans as they hold a placard in Arabic thats reads "The clean judge stands alone," during ongoing protests against the Lebanese government, in front of the Justice Palace in Beirut, Lebanon, Wednesday, Nov.
+An anti-government protester chants slogans during ongoing protests against the Lebanese government, in front of the Justice Palace in Beirut, Lebanon, Wednesday, Nov.
 6, 2019.
 Protesters are demonstrating outside state institutions in an effort to keep up the pressure on top leaders to form a new government after the current one resigned. less

 Photo: Bilal Hussein, AP

-Anti-government protesters chant slogans as they hold a placard in Arabic thats reads "The clean judge stands alone," during ongoing protests against the Lebanese government, in front of the Justice Palace in Beirut, Lebanon, Wednesday, Nov.
+An anti-government protester chants slogans during ongoing protests against the Lebanese government, in front of the Justice Palace in Beirut, Lebanon, Wednesday, Nov.
 6, 2019.
 Protesters are demonstrating outside state institutions in an effort to keep up the pressure on top leaders to form a new government after the current one resigned. less

 Photo: Bilal Hussein, AP

-Anti-government protesters chant slogans as they hold a placard in Arabic thats reads "The clean judge stands alone," during ongoing protests against the Lebanese government, in front of the Justice Palace in ... more
+An anti-government protester chants slogans during ongoing protests against the Lebanese government, in front of the Justice Palace in Beirut, Lebanon, Wednesday, Nov.
+6, 2019.
+Protesters are demonstrating ... more

 BEIRUT (AP) — Lebanese protesters are rallying outside state institutions and ministries to keep up the pressure on officials to form a new government to deal with the country's economic crisis.